j-waters/personal-site/src/assets/projects/dashboard/post.md

 An all-in-one smart-light controller, clock, schedule, weather display and picture frame.

-The 'frontend' for my <a href='https://github.com/j-waters/Home-Manager'>smart-home controller</a>, this site runs on an inexpensive wall-mounted android tablet.
+This was the 'frontend' for my [smart-home controller](https://github.com/j-waters/Home-Manager), and ran on an inexpensive wall-mounted android tablet.
+I've since replaced the system with Home Assistant.

-Written using Vue JS.